commitsovercoffee/personal-website/src/posts/tools.md

 ## My Laptop

-Having spent a fortune on my workstation already, I had to be more frugal with my laptop purchase.
-So I went with the Acer Swift, which has aged surprisingly well.
+I have the Acer Swift laptop, and it has aged surprisingly well.
 Thanks to the metal body, it still looks new.
 Sure, I can't play heavy games on this but it has plenty juice for my workloads, and gets the job done.
 On top of that, it' super light and hence makes for a really handy work machine when I'm on the go.